vrctxl/VideoTXL/README.md

   * Can update materials on multiple screen objects
   * Can update textures on multiple materials
   * Auto-detect audio-only sources
+  * Unifies video data from AVPro or Unity Video sources
 ### Audio Manager
-  * Manage volume on multiple audio sources
+  * Manage volume on one or more audio sources
-  * Supports separate base and overlay audio sources with different volume ratio when using an AVPro vidoe source
   * Supports artificially scaling volume between two collision boundaries
-### Trigger Manager
+### RT Blank
-  * Support playing video on world load
-  * Support playing video when entering or leaving zones
-  * Support playing video with play/stop buttons
+  * Blanks a render texture (such as the unity video RT) when video player goes into a stopped state
 ### Local Controls
   * A separate UI providing local-only AV options that can be duplicated in the world any number of times
   * Quickly setup for any of these options:
     * Volume slider
-    * 2D audio toggle
     * Resync button
     * stream quality selection (local player only)
   * All instances can be tied to a color profile for fast customization